-The Fund has a payable due to The Winnipeg School Division in the amount of \$18,748 at December 31, 2023 (2022 - nil).
+The Fund had a combined payable to the Division and Winnipeg School Division Pension Fund for Employees other than Teachers of \$6,364 as at December 31, 2024 (2023 - \$6,164).

 3. Financial instruments:

 The Fund's exposure across all risk parameters including market, credit and liquidity remained within all risk limits set out in the Fund's Statement of Investment Policies and Procedures.